 Data on the management of comorbidities in patients with COVID-19 is evolving rapidly.
-Tailor the management of critical illness to the patient’s comorbidities (e.g., decide which chronic therapies should be continued and which therapies should be temporarily stopped, monitor for drug-drug interactions).
+Tailor the management of COVID-19 to the patient’s comorbidities (e.g., decide which chronic therapies should be continued and which therapies should be temporarily stopped, monitor for drug-drug interactions).
 For more information, see the Best Practice topic: Management of coexisting conditions in the context of COVID-19.

 Coagulopathy in COVID-19 has a prothrombotic character, which may explain reports of thromboembolic complications.
 Patients may be predisposed to venous thromboembolism due to the direct effects of COVID-19, or the indirect effects of infection (e.g., severe inflammatory response, critical illness, traditional risk factors).